jharding/ghostwriter/README.md

 * `ghostwriter.tab`
 * `ghostwriter.esc`
 * `ghostwriter.selectAll` - Selects all of the text in the input.
 Does not trigger any DOM events.
-* `ghostwriter.deleteAll` - Deletes all of the text in the input.
+* `ghostwriter.deleteSelection` - Deletes the selected text within the input.
 * `ghostwriter.trigger(eventType)` - Triggers `eventType` jQuery event on the input.
 * `ghostwriter.noop`